Discrete-Time Dynamical Systems

 Notation in Code Sketches

-Create a project named PopulationGrowth01.
-Begin this project by implementing the nextExponential01 function, following the code outline above.
+Create a project file for the PopulationGrowth01 project.
+In the project file, implementing the nextExponential01 function, following the code outline above.
 Include helpful comments in your code, and remember to save your model after changing it.

-Be sure to define a pure function.
-It must not depend on any other code.
-It must do no more than return a numerical output when applied to a numerical input.
-It must have no side effects.
+Define a pure function: it must not depend on any other code, and it return a deterministic numerical output when applied to any numerical input.
+It should have no side effects.
 (For example, it must not print.)
-It must completely specify a deterministic relationship between numerical inputs and numerical outputs.

-A pure function is particularly easy to test, since the correct output for any specified input is completely predictable.
-More concretely, consider a computational implementation of the mathematical function \(p \mapsto (1 + 0.01) * p\).
+Recall that nextExponential01 is a computational implementation of the mathematical function \(p \mapsto (1 + 0.01) * p\).
 One test of this implementation might apply the computational implementation of this function to the value 0.0 and test that the return value is 0.0.
-If the return value differs from 0.0, the test procedure must signal this failure in some way.
+If the return value differs from 0.0, the test must signal this failure in some way.

 • population dynamics